 This one starts social media (FB) heavy, sorry about that.
-Good articles though and lots of other excellent stuff further down.
-It’s the longest issue yet, I’m pretty much done catching up with holiday readings and will get back to the slightly shorter usual.
+Good articles though and lots of other good stuff further down.

 Welcome to all the new subscribers sent from the Thames Delta.